andrewdavidmackenzie/flow/guide/src/describing/connections.md

 avoiding any data loss or need for buffering.
 The sender is blocked until all destinations are available.

-A runnable maybe blocked on output by other "busy" inputs, thus inputs are not overwritten but queued up with backpressure.
+A function maybe blocked on output by other "busy" inputs, thus inputs are not overwritten but queued up with backpressure.

 A function or value will not be executed until all inputs are available and it can sent its